josealeixopc/boilerplate-pybind-cmake/README.md

 ## Running in Docker

-To add pybind11 as a submodule to a directory, add it as a submodule.
+To add pybind11 as a submodule to the current directory, add it as a submodule.
 You should choose the `stable` branch of pybind11:

 ```
-git submodule add https://github.com/pybind/pybind11 -b stable
+git submodule add https://github.com/pybind/pybind11 ./pybind11 -b stable
 git submodule update --init
 ```